AntczakEI/app-ads/_posts/2026-03-21-how-to-recover-between-two-training-sessions-in-one-day.md

 Those questions should shape what you do next.

-## Hydration Between Two Training Sessions
+## Hydration between two training sessions

 Hydration is one of the biggest reasons the second session feels awful.

 A lot of people lose more fluid than they realize in the first workout, especially in:

 - hot gyms
-- combat sports sessions
+- combat-sports sessions
 - conditioning circuits
 - long runs
 - summer training